Cwantic/Documentation/Python/Classes/study.md

     copyDirectoryToTemp(directory)

-Return the new unic TEMP folder where the copy of directory has been done
+Return the new unique TEMP folder where the copy of directory has been done

 ```python
 # Python script